Art - Antiques

 http://www.gamesmuseum.uwaterloo.ca

 Provides the history of many games and puzzles, illustrations, and general descriptions of how the games are played (but not detailed rules).
-Includes a special section on Inuit (Eskimo) games.
+Includes a special section on Inuit games.
 Browsable by category, name of game, or "ethnographic and geopolitical index."
 From the University of Waterloo, Ontario, Canada.

 Museum of Childhood: Collections